Low Pay, High Skill: The Economics of Prison Labour in Telangana

 Shifting from "offender" to "artisan" rebuilds purpose.
 Psychological research from the American Psychological Association notes that this identity reconstruction reduces hopelessness, fostering optimism.

-Psychological and Emotional Benefits of Labour
+Mental and Emotional Benefits of Meaningful Work

 The mind suffers most in prison, but labour offers solace.
 Studies confirm structured work alleviates psychological distress, with benefits extending post-release.